-(3) (a) An application referred to in subrule (2) must be submitted to the customs authority electronically through eFiling, subject to rule 41.13 of the Customs Control Rules as applied by rule 13.4 of these Rules.
+(3) (a) If application is made subsequent to the applicant's registration as an exporter for the relevant ITA, the An application referred to in subrule (2) must be submitted to the customs authority electronically through eFiling, subject to paragraph (b) rule 41.13 of the Customs Control Rules, as applied by rule 13.3A of these Rules.

-(b) If an application referred to in paragraph (a) is submitted to the customs authority in terms of rule 41.13 of the Customs Control Rules in paper format, the application must be submitted to a Customs Office referred to in subrule (1).
+(b) If an application referred to in paragraph (a) is submitted to the customs authority in terms of rule 41.13 of the Customs Control Rules in paper format, in circumstances where submissions in paper format are permissible, the application must -

-- (4) An application for blank forms must reflect - - (a) the name and customs code of the exporter; - (b) if the application is submitted by a customs broker, registered agent or an ordinary representative on behalf of an applicant referred to in paragraph (a), the information specified in rule 41.14 of the Customs Control Rules as applied by rule 13.5 of these Rules;64 - (c) the ITA under which preferential tariff treatment is to be claimed; - (d) the country or countries to which the exporter intends to export goods of South African origin under the ITA; - (e) the specific blank forms required; - (f) the number of blank forms required; - (g) the class or kind, and tariff headings, of goods for which those forms will be used; - (h) the projected number of consignments to be exported over a specified period to the country or countries referred to in paragraph (d); - a signed declaration by the exporter that the goods to be exported meet the requirements of the ITA for which the blank forms applied for will be used; and - (j) how the goods meet the requirements for goods of South African origin with reference to the rules of origin prescribed or recognised by the ITA, which may be explained in a separate supporting document submitted together with
+- (i) be on the form as published as a rule on the SARS website for that purpose; and - (ii) be submitted to a Customs Office referred to in subrule (1). - (4) An application for blank forms must reflect - - (a) the name and customs code of the exporter; - (b) if the application is submitted by a customs broker, registered agent or an ordinary representative on behalf of an applicant referred to in paragraph (a), the information specified in rule 41.14 of the Customs Control Rules, as applied by rule 13.3B of these Rules; - (c) the ITA under which preferential tariff treatment is to be claimed; - (d) the country or countries to which the exporter intends to export goods of South African origin under the ITA; - (e) the specific blank forms required; - (f) the number of blank forms required; - (g) the class or kind, and tariff headings, of goods for which those forms will be used; - (h) the projected number of consignments to be exported over a specified period to the country or countries referred to in paragraph (d); - (i) a signed declaration by the exporter that the goods to be exported meet the requirements of the ITA for which the blank forms applied for will be used; and - (j) how the goods meet the requirements for goods of South African origin in terms of with reference to the rules of origin prescribed or recognised by the ITA, which may be explained in a separate supporting document submitted together with the application subject to and in accordance with Part 6 of